lukassup/kubernetes-the-hard-way/docs/01-infrastructure-gcp.md

 Create a public IP address that will be used by remote clients to connect to the Kubernetes control plane:

 ```
-gcloud compute addresses create kubernetes-the-hard-way --region=us-central1
+gcloud compute addresses create k8s --region=europe-west1
 ```

 ```
-gcloud compute addresses list kubernetes-the-hard-way
+gcloud compute addresses list k8s
 ```

 ```
 NAME                     REGION        ADDRESS          STATUS
-kubernetes-the-hard-way  us-central1  XXX.XXX.XXX.XXX  RESERVED
+k8s-net                  europe-west1  XXX.XXX.XXX.XXX  RESERVED
 ```

 ## Provision Virtual Machines

-All the VMs in this lab will be provisioned using Ubuntu 16.04 mainly because it runs a newish Linux kernel with good support for Docker.
+All the VMs in this lab will be provisioned using Debian 9 mainly because it runs a newish Linux kernel with good support for Docker.

 ### Virtual Machines